Skip to main content

 Curatorial: Specific duties may include primary and secondary research, work with historic materials and artifacts, and exhibition initiatives.
 Interns will be asked to assist with occasional administrative and outreach projects when need arises.

-Public Programs: A Public Programs intern will contribute to planning and executing cultural events (panel discussions, concerts, theatrical performances, book talks, zoom webinars), conduct research for program content, assist in outreach, and handle administrative tasks vital to the department's dynamic operations.
+Public Programs: A Public Programs intern will contribute to planning and executing online and in person cultural events (concerts, theatrical performances, book talks, lectures, panel discussions, gallery openings, etc), conduct research for program content, analyze data, produce social media content, assist in outreach, and handle administrative tasks vital to the department's dynamic operations.

 Communications and Marketing: A Communications and Marketing intern will actively contribute to administrative tasks and special projects.
 They will experience working on email platform management, website maintenance, researching advertising strategies, and participating in various departmental activities and meetings.
 It is an invaluable opportunity to acquire specialized skills, explore different facets of museum management, and build a strong foundation for their future endeavors in the museum industry.